-PurposeIn the mission of 1st Lady Michelle Obama NuBiAh seeks to eradicate social inequities through education.
+PurposeIn the mission of 1st Lady Michelle Obama NuBiAh seeks to eradicate social inequities through English Literacy and education.

 SolutionNuBiAh Spoken Word Stories/Monologues Explore Empowering History.
 Motivating lessons that attack feelings of inferiority and subordination.
 Read, absorb then internalize wholesome values of our great Kings and Queens.